Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 blog: true
 ---

-Its hard to quantify how anyone approches a relationship, but the enneagram is a good place to start when trying to identify tendencies.
-This article takes a three teired approach going from a super ficial overview to decent depth on each of the types.
+It's hard to quantify how anyone approaches a relationship, but the enneagram is a good place to start when trying to identify tendencies.
+This article takes a three tiered approach going from a superficial overview to decent depth on each of the types.

 ## Overview of Enneagram types in a relationship